 What you learn on this trial run will give you a much better idea of what you do or don’t want and will better inform your floor plan ideas.

 See this blog post for more things to consider as you design your van’s layout.

-Should I DIY My Van Build or Hire a Conversion Company?
+DIY or Hire a Conversion Company?

 After you purchase your van, the next step in van life 101 is deciding whether you will hire someone to convert it or if this will be a DIY job.
 There’s no right or wrong answer and you have to evaluate your personal situation to decide what’s right for you.
 I go over all the pros, cons, and considerations for a DIY van build vs hiring a campervan conversion company in this blog post.

 If you have experience building stuff and have the tools, you’ve set aside the time, or you simply think that building out a van would be a fun and enjoyable process, going DIY can save you a lot of money.
 I’d just recommend setting aside more time than you think you need and having wiggle room in your budget.

 If you do decide to hire a company, do your homework to make sure the company is legit.
 There are a lot of “van conversion” companies popping up everywhere who see the growing demand for van life.
 However, many of these companies are inexperienced and are delivering a low-quality product.
 To properly screen these companies, you need to do more than just scan their website and Instagram feed.
 You need more than pretty pictures to ensure you’re going to get a well-built, durable van.
 Your builder also needs to have an understanding of solar, materials, plumbing, and how to build cabinets in a van that is constantly flexing.

 In this blog post, I share a number of questions you should ask before hiring a van conversion company.